microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Add-OnPremisesDataGatewayClusterUser.md

 ## PARAMETERS

 ### -AllowedDataSourceTypes
 Datasource types that are allowed for this user/role combination.
-This must be null if the role is admin.
+This must be null if the role is admin(implying all datasource types are allowed).
+The list of data source type may change based on supported data sources.
+Note: This parameter applies only for PowerApps and Flow.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.PowerBI.Common.Api.Gateways.Entities.DatasourceType]